baebyengseon/baebyengseon.github.io/_pages/about.md

   - /about.html
 ---

 Hello.
 I am a Ph.D. candidate in political science at Claremont Graduate University.
-Studying American political institutions, I am particularly interested in on what principles and for what purposes American institutions were originally designed, how they have been historically developed, and how such a political system is damaged by economic inequality, racial prejudice, and partisan polarization (e.g., gridlock, distrust of the government, populism, etc).
-My research employs normative and positive theories, and quantitative research methods.
+I am interested in the principles and purposes of American political institutions and their historical development.
+I am also interested in American slavery and its historical legacies such as racial threat.
+My research employs normative theories, historical analysis, and quantitative research methods.